Chemistry World Entrepreneur of the Year

 - Both RSC members and Non-RSC members can nominate for this award

 - The award is open to nominees based in the UK and internationally

 - Individuals working in chemical science industry or academia can be nominated

-To make a nomination please use our online awards nominations system at the bottom of the page.
-Please make sure you have your RSC membership number to hand before accessing the online system.
+To make a nomination please use our online awards nominations system.
+If you are an RSC member please make sure you have the membership number to hand before accessing the online system.